-Often associated with occasions of celebration, there’s nothing quite like popping that champagne cork and filling up your champagne flute!
+Often associated with occasions of celebration, there’s nothing quite like popping that champagne cork and filling up your champagne flute with sparkling wine!

-Champagne is a luxurious beverage that is used to toast a special occasion.
+It is a luxurious sparkling wine that is used to toast a special occasion.

 But if you’ve saved up for a particularly nice vintage, perhaps you don’t want to drink it just yet.
-Some wines are often left in wine collections for years, so surely champagne can be treated the same, right?
+Some sparkling wines are often left in wine collections for years in a cool place, so surely champagne can be treated the same, right?

-Does champagne get better with age?
-Or are you better off cracking open that bottle and enjoying it while it’s still fresh?
+Do champagne sparkling wines get better with age?
+Or are you better off cracking open that champagne bottle and enjoying it while it’s still fresh?
+Not all bottles of champagne are age worthy.

-So why not put your champagne on ice in the meantime before we find out whether champagne gets better with age!
+So why not put your champagne on ice in the meantime before we find out whether you can age champagne gets better with age!

-The bottle of champagne will start to lose its precious bubbles, and will taste really sour and unappealing if you were to pour yourself a glass.
+The bottle of champagne will start to lose its precious bubbles, and sparkling wine will taste really sour and unappealing if you were to pour yourself a glass.

-It’s always best to enjoy your champagne as quickly as you can so that the bottle doesn’t lose its magic!
+It’s always best to enjoy your champagne as many other sparkling wine bottles as quickly as you can so that the bottle doesn’t lose its magic!
+The normal shelf life is up to 5 years.

 There’s nothing worse than having spent years and years looking forward to that tasty bottle of champagne only to find it’s soured and corked during that time.